Twisted Metal 4: Reception

 The licensed heavy metal and hip hop soundtrack was positively received, with Nix liking some of the more bizarre selections.
-Fielder and AllGames Damien Thorpe regarded the soundtrack as fitting, with Fielder singling out the Rob Zombie remixes as the best selections, though he said that the music "doesn't really draw you in", and Chin complained of the songs' implementation causing them to become repetitive.
-George Ngo of GameFan expressed distaste for the Rob Zombie remixes, which he pointed out were holdovers from the previous game, and Shaun Conlin of The Electric Playground was annoyed by the reappearance of "Dragula", which had garnered a pervasive presence in video game soundtracks.
-Nix described the sound effects as muted but heavy and elaborated on the Dolby Pro Logic support's enhancements to the audio.
-However, he negatively compared the weak vehicle sounds to toy cars.
-Thorpe dismissed the sound effects as bland and uninspired, and Amrich was disappointed with their recycling from previous installments.
+Fielder and Thorpe regarded the soundtrack as fitting, with Fielder singling out the Rob Zombie remixes as the best selections, though he said that the music "doesn't really draw you in", and Chin complained of the songs' implementation causing them to become repetitive.
+Ngo expressed distaste for the Rob Zombie remixes, which he pointed out were holdovers from the previous game, and Conlin was annoyed by the reappearance of "Dragula", which had garnered a pervasive presence in video game soundtracks.